 In general, for low-noise design:

 - Keep resistance values low, because thermal noise is directly proportional to resistance value.

-- Wirewound resistors are the best choice for noise, followed by metal film, metal oxide, carbon film, and lastly, carbon composition.
+- Wirewound resistors are the best choice for noise, followed by metal foil, metal film, metal oxide, carbon film, and lastly, carbon composition.
 However, wirewound resistors are not readily available in large resistance values, and are usually inductive, which can cause instability problems in some cases.
 Bear in mind, however, that many people prefer the "sound" of carbon comps, claiming they sound warmer than film or wirewound types.
 This is possibly due to distortions generated by the modulation of the contact noise current by the AC signal.
 Since this noise has a 1/f frequency characteristic (similar to pink noise), it is more pleasing to the ear than white noise.
 However, pleasing noise is still noise, and in my opinion, it should be reduced to the lowest possible level.
 The signal distortion is a different topic altogether.

 - Use the largest practical wattage resistors (unless you are using wirewound resistors) because contact noise is decreased in a larger geometry material.

 - Keep the DC and AC currents to a minimum because contact noise is proportional to current.

 - Don't forget that potentiometers are also resistive elements, and are almost always carbon composition, and generally are large values (such as 1MEG for the volume control).
 These can be a major source of noise in a guitar amplifier.
 For absolute lowest noise, conductive plastic element pots should be used, again, the lowest practical value, and the largest practical power rating.